Jorge Soler Preview, Player Props: Marlins vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 9.1 K/9, the eighth-best in the league.
+- The 9.1 strikeouts per nine innings compiled by the Rays pitching staff ranks seventh in the league.

-- The Rays' 3.87 team ERA ranks fourth among all MLB pitching staffs.
+- The Rays' 3.86 team ERA ranks fourth among all league pitching staffs.

-- The Rays surrender the fifth-fewest home runs in baseball (141 total, 1.1 per game).
+- Rays pitchers combine to give up 142 home runs (1.1 per game), the fifth-fewest in the league.

-- Civale (6-3) gets the starting nod for the Rays in his 18th start of the season.
-He's put together a 2.59 ERA in 97 1/3 innings pitched, with 78 strikeouts.

-- In his last outing on Wednesday against the Colorado Rockies, the right-hander threw five innings, allowing three earned runs while surrendering four hits.
+- The righty last pitched on Friday against the New York Yankees, when he went six innings, allowing two earned runs while giving up seven hits.

-- In 17 games this season, the 28-year-old has amassed a 2.59 ERA and 7.2 strikeouts per nine innings, while giving up a batting average of .228 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.